-1) Love for Inanimate Objects
+1) Love for inanimate objects

 Right out of the gate, when we are just getting rolling in loving, we are at the stage of having love for things, love for inanimate objects.
 This is the lowest position on the scale and there are plenty of people who don’t dare go any further.
 If this is us, our love for our house, our car, our clothes or our stuff in general, is our sole outlet for loving.

 The beauty here is that objects don’t oppose us.
 In that regard, they make themselves easy to love.
-They don’t ask us to figure out what they are feeling.
+They don’t ask us to figure out what they’re feeling.
 They never disapprove of us our criticize us.
 Best of all, they don’t ask much in the way of making a personal sacrifice.
 Objects never make demands on us.

 Next up on the Love Scale is love for abstract ideas, principles, art and nature.
 We can put love for our profession in this category.
 Loving an abstract idea moves the mind or spirit in at least some small measure, even if it still avoids personal involvement as well as any associated risks.
 It may, however, involve some level of personal contact or confrontation with others who have differing opinions.
 This makes it more outgoing than the isolating pursuit of loving mere objects.

-3) Love for Plants and Animals
+3) Love for plants and animals

-From here we move onto having love for living creatures other than humans: plants or animals.
+From here we move onto having love forliving creatures other than humans: plants or animals.
 They are going to require a certain amount of effort and sacrifice, asking us to put aside our immediate selfish comforts, at least once in a while.
 This is the case if the love is active and not just a theoretical “I love the woods.”

 At this level, we still don’t have to face rejection or to ponder the needs of another, or to make the effort to come to some kind of mutual understanding.
 To a small degree, this might apply if we are caring for an animal, but that’s nothing like what’s required when we are in a close relationship with another person.
 There, our senses must be alert to both the other person’s needs and to our own.
 Pets, by comparison, are a more simple matter.

-4) Love for Humankind
+4) Love for humankind

 Next on the Love Scale is love for humankind as a whole.
 This is moving in the right direction, but we’re still not being asked for much personal involvement.
 As such, this level of loving, while not very taxing, is also not the most fulfilling.
 Nonetheless, there may need to be some thought and effort made, some willingness to get outside oneself and sacrifice a bit.
 These are highly constructive attitudes as long as one actually puts them into practice and doesn’t just talk a good game.

-5) Love for a Person
+5) Love for a person

 Highest on the Love Scale is the love for individuals in close, intimate relationship.
-This is the most constructive of all the levels of love, requiring us to tune into ourselves as well as to another human being.
+This is the most constructive of all the levels, requiring us to tune into ourselves as well as to another human being.
 This also makes it the most challenging.
 Even though we may be involved in relationships in which love is demonstrated by turbulent means—which of course has nothing to do with genuine love, indicating immaturity and dependency and often leading to ruptures and disharmony—that doesn’t altar the truth that we are still furthering our ability to love.